fhumbertodf/dicionario/Textos1.md

 But they didn't see a bear.
 The Bright family had a fun vacation.*

+Where did the Bright family go on the weekend?
+How long did they go?
+What did they sing?
+What did they do on Sunday?
+Which animals did they see?

 ## 005 - My House.

 >*I live in a house.